 Unique Dual Mint Mark Discovery

-Upon closer examination of the understrike on the reverse of the quarter, Jon Sullivan of Sullivan Numismatics discovered and successfully matched up the "D" mint mark.
+Upon closer examination of the understrike on the reverse of the quarter, the "D" mint mark is visible.
 The copper Lincoln Cent was originally STRUCK IN DENVER prior to being overstruck by Proof Bicentennial Dies in San Francisco.
 To date, this is the only known proof U.S. coin that shows 2 mint marks from 2 different U.S. Mints.

 The 1976 Proof Bicentennial Quarters were struck at the San Francisco Mint.
 Somehow a Lincoln Cent that was struck in Denver was subsequently struck by proof Bicentennial Quarter dies at the San Francisco Mint.

 1976 Bicentennial off-metal mint errors are very rare in every denomination struck for circulation.
-In proof, they are prohibitively rare with only 3 proof Bicentennial off-metal double denominations known on any denomination.
-There is a unique 1976-S Bicentennial Quarter struck over a struck 1967 Dime, the 1976-S Bicentennial proof Quarter struck over a 1969-S Lincoln Cent mentioned above and this just discovered unique dual mint mark proof Bicentennial Quarter struck in San Francisco over a Denver minted Cent.
+In proof, they are prohibitively rare with only 4 proof Bicentennial off-metal double denominations known on any denomination.
+There is a unique 1976-S Bicentennial proof quarter double struck on a struck dime, a unique 1976-S Bicentennial proof quarter struck over a struck 1967 dime, the 1976-S Bicentennial proof Quarter struck over a 1969-S Lincoln Cent mentioned above and this just discovered unique dual mint mark proof Bicentennial Quarter struck in San Francisco over a Denver minted Cent.

 Proof coins are struck by technicians who hand feed the blanks into special presses.
 They are produced, examined and packaged using extreme quality control.
 It is very unusual to find major proof errors.
 A few broadstrikes, off-centers, double strikes (in collar) and off-metals have been known to be found in sealed proof sets.
 Proof errors are aggressively sought after by many error collectors.